 After rendering, assign the foundation model as a "Foundation" in the PIM:

 Afterwards assign the building model to a building type of your choice.

 In the properties options under the Advanced tab you can now select the building foundation you created before:

-When creating the lot in the LE you can just create your lot normally, the building foundation is already assigned to your building through the PIM.
+When creating the lot in the Lot Editor (LE) you can just create your lot normally, the building foundation is already assigned to your building through the PIM.

 There is an option to change the foundation within the LE, however, when I tried that it didn't work properly, so better leave that option alone.

 Lastly, you need to make sure the lot can actually have a slope in the game.
 As an orientation: for the example model with a foundation of approx. 3m depth a good value for the threshold is 8.
 This is subject to fine-tuning.

 In the game it should then look like this, left on flat and right on slope with foundation: